 The rough fibres of cotton, linen and wool create a natural feel, while velvet and silk are smooth.
 Woven tone on tone fabrics such as chevron and herringbone are a great way to layer neutrals throughout the room.
 Taylor by James Dunlop is a woven herringbone with a wool look.
 It comes in a range of neutral autumn colours that work to add warmth to any room.

 Go dark and stormy

-One of the most popular interior looks at the moment is dark curtains combined with a white interior.
+A popular interior look is dark curtains combined with a white interior.
 Dark curtains provide contrast and create a focal point for the room.
 The more neutral the room the more the dark curtains stand out, creating a versatile black and white background that is timeless.
 If you are afraid of black go for a darker shade of blue or charcoal.
 A great option is Haiti by Villa Nova in either Agapanthus or Heron.

 To get the best of both worlds choose a double track, allowing you to have a two layered approach.
 This is great for creating a cosy feel during winter, with heavy dark drapes for insulation, then as the seasons change pull them back to reveal light sheer curtains for summer.

-If you love patterns but don’t want to make a bold statement, go for a small, neutral print, or try an ombre fabric like Aquis from Unique Fabric, available in Inkwash, Pool or Quill.
+If you love colour and pattern but don’t want to make a bold statement, go for a small, neutral print, or try an ombre fabric like Aquis from Unique Fabric, available in Inkwash, Pool or Quill.